 It’s at this point that many honest applicants admit, “Well, I really just applied to the top-ranked schools.
 I really don’t want to go too much lower in the rankings.”
 That’s not a great way to select schools, BUT if that’s really what matters to you, then don’t stray now and pull together Round 2 applications lower-ranked MBA programs which you don’t really want to attend.

 We’ll put it this way: If you liked a school back in Round 1, but decided to hold off and maybe apply in Round 2 after hearing from other schools that you simply like more, then full steam ahead!
 Or, if you never really paid attention to a certain school, and now (after a kick in the pants from some Round 1 rejections) you’re digging deeper and like what you see, then go ahead and apply.
 If, however, a given school didn’t get you excited three months ago, and now you’re trying to make yourself fall in love quickly because Round 2 deadlines are just around the corner, STOP!
 Take some time to really evaluate what you want, and whether maybe applying to those first-choice schools next year is a smarter approach.
 It often is.

-Want more advice on getting into the world’s best business schools?
-Take a look at our industry-leading book, Your MBA Game Plan, now in its 3rd edition.
+Want to get into one of the world’s most competitive MBA programs?
+Take a look at our MBA admissions book, Your MBA Game Plan, now in its 3rd edition.
 And, be sure to find us on Facebook and follow us on Twitter!